Goldmund-Wyldebeast-Wunderliebe/gww.buildout-fabric/README.rst

 acc_test
     Test the connection with acceptance environment

-acc_nuffic_update
+acc_update
-    Update Nuffic acceptance environment using *pull_modules* and *restart_instances* tasks.
+    Update acceptance environment using *pull_modules* and

-prd_nuffic_release_tag
+    *restart_instances* tasks.

+prepare_release
-    Tag git modules in local Nuffic buildout for deployment
+    Tag git modules in local buildout for deployment

-prd_nuffic_release_deploy
+prd_deploy
-    Deploy a new buildout in the releases directory for app-nuffic-prd
+    Deploy a new buildout in the releases directory

 Fabric tasks